Please click image for more info

 It is also an excellent choice for completely new players, with all the Yamaha educational and learning features of their smaller keyboards designed for novices.
 The automated accompaniment capabilities and intelligent action of this keyboard will have even beginners playing complete songs in no time.

-The Yamaha PSR-EW300 SA 76-Key Portable Keyboard Bundle comes with a detachable music rest, a power supply, and the PKBS1 keyboard stand.
+The PSR-EW300 comes with a detachable music rest, a power supply, and the PKBS1 keyboard stand.
 This X-style keyboard stand folds into a slim footprint for travel or storage, with durable construction and non-slip rubber feet for stability.
 It has a circular locking mechanism and a quick-change knob to adjust to six different playing heights, from 25.63” to 38.75”.
 It can be used to play the keyboard seated or standing, and weighs just 6 lbs.

-The Yamaha PSR-EW300 SA keyboard weighs less than 14 lbs. without batteries.
+The keyboard weighs less than 14 lbs. without batteries.
 The ability to play with AC or with battery power helps the portability of this keyboard, which can be easily taken outdoors to play, travel with a family, or go to and from practice.

 76 touch-responsive keys